natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/index.md

   * Combine text and visual analysis
   * Design agentic pipelines for media workflow automation

+## Course Assessment

+See the [Scoring Rubric](scoring-rubric.md) for detailed information on how this course is assessed, including our flexible scoring system designed to reward engagement and public sharing of work.

 ## Resources

 * Cloud Platform Free Tiers (AWS, GCP, Azure)